akydd/sdl/5/README.md

-# Optimizes Surface Loading and SOft Stretching
+# Optimized Surface Loading and SOft Stretching

 This lesson was skipped.
 As far as I can tell, using SDL\_Textures with SDL\_CreateWindowAndRenderer instead of SDL\_Surfaces always produces a display